GCRC/nunaliit/nunaliit2-js/readme.txt

 Documentation
 =============

-To generate the documentation from the nunaliit2 library, perform the following commands:
-> cd tools
-> ant
+> mvn clean site

-The documentation will be generated in a directory called:
+The documentation will be located in target/site/jsdoc
-  .../jsdoc

 Testing